This is a guest post by Ola Lidmark Eriksson.

 The power of machine learning seems closely tied to its ability to make unbiased generalizations.

-For example, I was curious to see if my model could predict when winning or losing streaks were to be broken over the past two years.
+For example, I was curious to see if my model could predict when winning or losing streaks would be broken over the past two years.
 For instance, it could expect that Barcelona would finally lose after winning ten games straight.
 Could my model prove certain anomalies to be significant?

 Well, it has shown to be not that good at that.